| Internet-Draft | AAuth-R3 | August 2026 |

 display (RECOMMENDED).
 Human-readable descriptions of the consequences of granting this access.
 The resource describes what it does, not what the agent intends:¶

 summary (REQUIRED if display present).
-A short plain-language description suitable for a consent UI or auth agent.¶
+A short plain-language description suitable for a consent screen.¶

 implications (OPTIONAL).
 Side effects of granting this access: emails sent, records modified, costs incurred.¶